shopware/design-portal/src/team/index.md

 <p>
 At Shopware, our team values form the cornerstone of our approach.
 We prioritize collaboration, innovation, and user-centricity in everything we do.
 Integrity, inclusivity, and continuous improvement drive us to create exceptional designs that deliver value and inspire meaningful connections with our users.
 </p>

-<SwagTeamValuesMarquee
-    title="Be part of Meteor"
-    copy="We believe in Open-Source software – we listen to our Community and build Meteor in collaboration with merchants.
-The best and brightest ideas come from you.
-If you wish to contribute to the Meteor Design System, please read our contributing guidelines for a smooth start." btn="true"
-    page="/foundations/contibutions"
-/>
 </div>